Callistus25/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 	- You are not allowed to import any module

 2. Unique addition
-Write a function that adds all unique integers in a list (only once for each integer).
+	- [2-uniq_add.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x04-python-more_data_structures/2-uniq_add.py)Write a function that adds all unique integers in a list (only once for each integer).

-Prototype: def uniq_add(my_list=[]):
+	- Prototype: `def uniq_add(my_list=[]):`
-You are not allowed to import any module
+	- You are not allowed to import any module

 3. Present in both

-Write a function that returns a set of common elements in two sets.
+	- [3-common_elements.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x04-python-more_data_structures/3-common_elements.py)Write a function that returns a set of common elements in two sets.

-Prototype: def common_elements(set_1, set_2):
+	- Prototype: def common_elements(set_1, set_2):
-You are not allowed to import any module
+	- You are not allowed to import any module

 4. Only differents